What the World Needs Now Is Love: In popular culture

 The Jackie DeShannon version was used in the final scene of the 1969 film Bob & Carol & Ted & Alice.

 The song was used in 1997 film My Best Friend's Wedding.

 The song (and a cameo from Burt Bacharach himself) also appears in the 1997 film, Austin Powers: International Man of Mystery, starring Mike Myers and Elizabeth Hurley.

+Ania Karwan performed a version for the 2017 film Letters to Santa.

 Missi Hale performed a version for the 2017 film The Boss Baby.

 In April 2024, the song was used in the teaser trailer of Joker: Folie à Deux, which used Sammy Davis Jr. and Tom Jones' cover.
 Despite the film receiving negative reviews, the trailer was heavily praised.

 In a 2024 Amazon ad titled "Midnight Opus," a former singer turned movie theater janitor sings the song at a surprise concert coordinated by his colleagues.

+In 2026, the song is the theme of "The Farmer's Dog" pet food ads, "For Everyone's Dog."